jazzband/django-admin-sortable/README.md

 ### Overriding `queryset()`
-django-admin-sortable now supports custom queryset overrides on admin models and inline models in Django admin!
+django-admin-sortable supports custom queryset overrides on admin models and inline models in Django admin!

 If you're providing an override of a SortableAdmin or Sortable inline model,